section-engineering-education/engineering-education/content/articles/how-to-make-a-discord-bot-using-python/index.md

-### How to Make a Discord Bot using Python

-**Note: This tutorial is an extract from Code with Repl.it: Python programs for beginners, a book and series of tutorials for those who want to learn Python programming by doing it.**
+**Note: This tutorial is an extract from Code with Repl.it: Python programs for beginners, a book, and series of tutorials for those who want to learn Python programming by doing it.**

 We'll construct a Discord Chatbot with Repl.it and Python in this tutorial.
 If you're reading this guide, you've undoubtedly heard of Discord and possibly already have an account.
 If not then with the help of this tutorial you will be able to join the bot to a Discord server and reply to messages delivered by other users.